sjoanes/Hey-Listen/README.md

 5. Improve streak -> maybe bayesian learning is better
 6. Highlight the correct answer better when the user gets it wrong
 7. Global timer for prompts
-8. Make it waaay easier to get started
 9. Add romanization option